wilsonmar/wilsonmar.github.io/_posts/2022-08-20-change-management.md

 Kurt Lewin uses the word "subversion" not to imply any sinister motive, but to state what happens when change isn’t reinforced. https://confidentchangemanagement.com/book-reviews/dynamic-theory-of-personality-selected-papers-of-kurt-lewin/

+{% include whatever.html %}

-## The Formula
+## The Formula Predicting Success

-We can predict whether a change will actually happen by answering this question asked by
+We can predict whether a change will actually happen by answering a question:

 > Is the pain (cost) of making a change (X) less than the pain of staying the same?

-Beckhard and Harris suggests:
+Beckhard and Harris suggest a formula like this:

-<strong>X < (A + B + D)</strong>
+<strong>X < (A + E + P)</strong>

-   A = Level of dissatisfaction with the status quo
+   A = Level of <strong>dissatisfaction</strong> with the status quo

-   B = Desirability of the proposed or end state (such as FOMO)
+   E = Desirability of the proposed or <strong>end state</strong>

-   D = Practicality of the change
+   P = <strong>Practicality</strong> of the change

    X = Cost of changing

+The above means that we can tilt the odds by:

+   * Raising (recognizing/admitting) to all the cost of the existing environment and processes

+   * Ensuring that all have a clear understanding of the future

+   * Ensuring that each persona understands their role in getting to that future

+   * Reducing the cost of changing through experienced support and automation

 <hr />